jakobzhao/phaze/README.md

 The following sections describe how future developers can add to the map.

+##### What You Need Installed

+In order to be able to work on the web map, you will need to have the following installed: A recent version of python, node.js, npm, and gspread.
+All of the necessary javascript and css dependencies are in their respective folders.

 ##### Adding More Devices

 Currently, the web map is set up to display data from only two devices, since that is how many are deployed.
 In the future, it would be good to add more devices to get a better idea of weather patterns at deployment sites.
 The information below will guide the user on how to add devices.
+There is a lot of information, but it is in the same order as the code, so you can choose which section to look at based on your need.

 ###### Data file